Don't Knock! Rowhammer at the Backdoor of DNN Models: Evaluation

 \subsection{Experimental Setup}

 To demonstrate the viability of our attack in the real world, we implemented it on an 8-bit quantized ResNet-18 model trained on CIFAR-10 using PyTorch v1.8.1 library.
 The clean model weights that are trained on CIFAR-10 are taken from~\cite{rakin2020tbt} for ResNet-18 and from~\cite{Idelbayev18a}(580 stars on GitHub) for other ResNet models.
 Moreover, we experimented on larger versions of ResNet models, such as ResNet50, trained on the ImageNet data set.
-For the models that are trained on ImageNet, we use pre-trained models of Torchvision library (9.1K stars on GitHub) which is downloaded 28 million times until now~\cite{web-pepy2021}.
-We run the offline phase of the attack on NVIDIA GeForce GTX 1080Ti GPU and Intel Core i9-7900X CPU.
-Rowhammer attack is implemented on models deployed on DDR3 DRAM of size 2 GB (M378B5773DH0-CH9) and DDR4 DRAM of size 16 GB (CMU64GX4M4C3200C16).
+For the models trained on ImageNet, we use pre-trained models of Torchvision library (9.1K stars on GitHub), which has been downloaded 28 million times until now~\cite{torchvision}.
+We run the offline phase of our attack on NVIDIA GeForce GTX 1080Ti GPU and Intel Core i9-7900X CPU.
+Rowhammer experiments are implemented on DDR3 DRAM of size 2 GB (M378B5773DH0-CH9) and DDR4 DRAM of size 16 GB (CMU64GX4M4C3200C16).
 The online phase experiments are conducted on a system running Ubuntu 20.04.01 LTS with a 5.15.0-58-generic Linux kernel installed, using a DDR4 DIMM with part number CMU64GX4M4C3200C16.
 The inference is done on an Intel Core i9-9900K CPU with a Coffee Lake microarchitecture.
 DRAM row refresh period is kept at 64ms which is the default value in most systems.
 We use 7-sided Rowhammer to flip bits in the memory.
 We will provide an explanation for how we decide the number of aggressor rows in Section~\ref{sec:rowhammer_results_online}.